Spatiotemporal Robustness of Temporal Logic Tasks using Multi-Objective Reasoning: Introduction

 These observations motivate us to study the \emph{spatiotemporal robustness} (STR) w.r.t. temporal logic specifications.
 To set the stage, assume that we are given a signal $x(t)$ for times $t\ge 0$ (later assumed to be discrete-time), e.g., describing the position and velocity of an aircraft.
 Suppose also that the signal $x(t)$ satisfies a requirement $\phi$, denoted by $x\models \phi$.
 In time-critical systems, such requirements are expressed as spatiotemporal objectives that specify both the `when' (temporal requirement) and the `what' (spatial requirement).
 While our definition of STR applies to any such requirement, we adopt temporal logic --- in particular signal temporal logic \cite{maler2004monitoring} --- to formally express spatiotemporal requirements.
 Temporal logic is widely used in robotics \cite{kress2009temporal,kantaros2020stylus,leung2023backpropagation}, control \cite{raman2014model,lindemann2018control,belta2017formal}, and autonomous systems \cite{bartocci2018specification,annpureddy2011s} due to its generality and interpretability in natural language \cite{chen2023nl2tl,mendoza2024translating}.

 \emph{Spatial robustness} was proposed in \cite{fainekos2009robustness,donze2010robust} to measure the maximal size $\Deltax\geq\norm{\deltax}_\infty$ of a perturbation $\delta_x(t)$ that can be added to $x(t)$ without violating $\phi$, i.e., such that $x+\delta_x \models \phi$.
 Since then, spatial robustness metrics have been transformative and are widely used for analyzing safety (e.g., for collision avoidance \cite{ames2016control,ames2019control}) and designing robust systems \cite{deshmukh2017robust,gilpin2020smooth,li2017reinforcement,pant2017smooth}.
 Despite their widespread use, they have major shortcomings when it comes to capturing temporal --- and ultimately spatiotemporal --- perturbations.
-Indeed, a challenge in many applications arises from variations in computation and actuation times and from complex timing uncertainties caused by human interaction, sensing delays and failures, and computation-intensive perception. \emph{Temporal robustness} metrics \cite{donze2010robust,lindemann2022temporal} capture the maximum size $\Deltat\geq |\deltat|$ of a time shift $\deltat$ that can be applied to $x(t)$ without violating $\phi$, i.e., such that $x'\models \phi$, where $x'(t)=x(t-\deltat)$ is a time shifted version of $x(t)$.\footnote{More generally, the time shift $\deltat$ could be a vector to model asynchronous time shifts within the signal $x$, as we choose to do later in this paper.} To the best of our knowledge, no existing work has thoroughly studied the setting of joint spatial and temporal perturbations.
-Our definition of STR will define Pareto-optimal sets of admissible disturbances in space and time that capture trade-offs between spatial and temporal robustness; see Fig.~\ref{fig:Pareto} for an illustration.
+Indeed, a challenge in many applications arises from variations in computation and actuation times and from complex timing uncertainties caused by human interaction, sensing delays and failures, and computation-intensive perception. \emph{Temporal robustness} metrics \cite{donze2010robust,lindemann2022temporal} capture the maximum size $\Deltat\geq |\deltat|$ of a time shift $\deltat$ that can be applied to $x(t)$ without violating $\phi$, i.e., such that $x'\models \phi$, where $x'(t)=x(t-\deltat)$ is a time shifted version of $x(t)$.\footnote{More generally, the time shift $\deltat$ could be a vector to model asynchronous time shifts within the signal $x$, as we choose to do later in this paper.} To the best of our knowledge, no existing work has thoroughly studied the setting of joint spatial and temporal perturbations.\footnote{The work in \cite{donze2010robust} also proposes to fix a spatial robustness level and to then compute the resulting temporal robustness.
+While the authors briefly hint at a Pareto-optimal set interpretation for spatial and temporal perturbations, this is left unexplored. } Our definition of STR will define Pareto-optimal sets of admissible disturbances in space and time that capture trade-offs between spatial and temporal robustness; see Fig.~\ref{fig:Pareto} for an illustration.